Safety & Emergency Procedures

 Please share the following ways to prevent infectious illness with each family member:

-- Avoid touching the mouth, nose and eye areas of yourself and others.
+- Avoid touching the mouth, nose and eye areas, and the faces of other campers.

 - Cover coughs and sneezes with the inside of your elbow.